vikasrajput/vikasrajput.github.io/about.md

 permalink: /about/
 ---

-Data is at core of everything and the ultimate storyteller. <br>
+Data is the ultimate storyteller.
+But it can take some work.<br>
-All we do is mis/interpret it. <br><br>

-To reach & persist, data depends on a strong architecture. <br>
 Frameworks, anti/patterns, *-as-code is the begining, not the end. <br>
 At best, Tech is an enabler, a pie.
 You need People and Process to complete the circle.<br><br>

-I architect, manage business solutions and platforms with data at their core. <br>
+I architect business solutions and platforms - in cloud and hybrid. <br>
-With Service Leadership as way of execution. <br>
+With Service Leadership as my way of execution.
 And some [Zen!](https://peps.python.org/pep-0020/#the-zen-of-python){:target="_blank" rel="noopener"}